 You earn 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
 2% cash back at U.S. gas stations and at select U.S. department stores.
 1% cash back on other purchases.
 The money you spend at U.S. gas stations and select U.S. department stores will earn you 2% cash back.
 A few participating department stores include JCPenney, Sears, Macy’s, Boscov’s and Nordstrom.
 All other purchases outside of the 3% and 2% categories earn 1% cash back.

-For new cardholders, there is a Welcome Offer that may pique your interest. $150 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
+For new cardholders, there is a Welcome Offer that may pique your interest.
+Earn 20% back on purchases at Amazon.com on the Card in the first 6 months, up to $200 back.
+Plus, earn $100 back after you spend $1,000 in purchases on your new Card within the first 6 months

 Cash back is earned in Rewards Dollars.
 You can cash in Rewards Dollars for statement credit once your balance reaches $25 or more.
 There is a $0 annual fee.